chanstst/capstone/README.md

 - [<u><ins>Notebook</ins></u>](code/eda_model5c_all_images_grid.ipynb)

-## Unseen data on London map
+## Unseen data plotted on London map
 - The final challenge is to feed 1000 images (all unseen data) to go through the preprocessing and two layers of models
 - The result is plotted on the London map
 - It is encouraging to see period houses are concentrated in South Kensington (orange circle), and modern buildings are more common in Canary Wharf (blue circle)

 <img src="graphics/map.jpg" alt="map">
-Figure 12: London map - how period houses and modern buildings are distributed
+Figure 7: London map - how period houses and modern buildings are distributed

 ## Conclusion